isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Elephant Bush.md

 <section>
   <h4>Sun and soil needs:</h4>
 	<img title="Elephant bush growing in a pot.
 Photo by Jacqueline Chua." src="/images/Plants/elephantsfood%20(1)_jacquelinechua.jpg">
   <p>This plant thrives in grows best in <a href="/page-index/horticulture-techniques/gauging-light/">at least 4 hours of direct sunlight</a>.
 It can tolerate a minimum of 4 hours of indirect sunlight or 2-4 hours of direct sunlight, but may grow long and leggy.
-They do best in <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> and require moderate watering.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 15cm deep.</p>
 	<br>
 </section>